mpenet/hirundo/README.md

 # com.s-exp/nima

-Helidon/Nima [RING](https://github.com/ring-clojure/ring/blob/master/SPEC) adapter for clojure, loom based
+Helidon/Nima [RING](https://github.com/ring-clojure/ring/blob/master/SPEC) compliant adapter for clojure, loom based

 It's early days so expect breakage.
-But it mostly works already, just remember Nima is alpha2 status right now, so do not use this in prod please.
+Helidon/Nima is alpha2 status right now, so do not use this in prod please.

 ```clojure